Translations of One Thousand and One Nights: English translations

+Burton

 Another attempt at translation was made by John Payne (The Book of the Thousand Nights and One Night, 1882–84), conflated from the Bulaq and Macnaghten texts.
 Payne printed only 500 copies, for private distribution, and ceded the work to Richard Francis Burton.
 Burton's translation (The Book of the Thousand Nights and a Night 1885–88) enjoyed huge public success but was criticised for its use of archaic language and excessive erotic detail.
 According to Ulrich Marzolph, as of 2004, Burton's translation remained the most complete version of One Thousand and One Nights in English.
 It is generally considered one of the finest unexpurgated translations from Calcutta II.
 It still stands as the only complete translation of the Macnaghten or Calcutta II edition (Egyptian recension).

-Sir Richard Francis Burton made the only complete translation so far titled The Book of the Thousand Nights and a Night in 16 or 17 volumes, with supplements from William Forsell Kirby and William Alexander Clouston.
-Unexpurgated, this was made from various editions and corpuses but mainly based on the Calcutta II edition - Egyptian recension, in 1885–88.